- Every time Schultz introduces his horse Fritz, who always obediently neighs and bows his head in response.

 - Also crosses the line twice was a point where Django guns down some Mooks - and one of them isn't instantly killed, and still keeps screaming throughout the fight.
 Even after he gets both his kneecaps shot off, has a fat Mook fall on top of him and is still alive by the time Django is forced to surrender!
 This means he's either the luckiest or UN-luckiest of the Mooks in that shootout!.

 - Quentin Tarantino's accent during his cameo.
 And then he gets blown up!
 Amazing!

-- "...Bye, Miss Laura!"
+- "...Bye, Miss Lara!"
 Bang!
-Django shoots Miss Laura and she is thrown backwards through the doorway, at an obtuse angle to the direction of the shot.
+Django shoots Miss Lara and she is thrown backwards through the doorway, at an obtuse angle to the direction of the shot.